 North Carolina Aquarium near Fort Fisher

-One item on my agenda for this summer is for me and Kayla to join the aquarium on one of their sponsored kayak trips over to Zekes island.
-Its a small island on the southern tip of Pleasure Island and you spend the day roaming the uninhabited, isolate beaches learning about flora and fauna.
+One item on my agenda for this summer is for Kayla and I to join the aquarium on one of their sponsored kayak trips over to Zeke’s island.
+It’s a small island on the southern tip of Pleasure Island and you spend the day roaming the uninhabited, isolate beaches learning about flora and fauna.